-We entered into a purchase order with a company in which one of our directors is an executive officer, the fulfillment of which could cause such director to no longer be independent.
+We are engaged in distributing products from a company in which one of our directors is an executive officer, the fulfillment of which could cause such director to no longer be independent.

 In August 2019, we issued a \$360,000 purchase order to Hansong Technology, a company in which our director, Helge Kristensen, serves as a vice president.
-Pursuant to this purchase order, we will pay \$360,000 to Hansong Technology for the purchase of certain products.
-To date in 2020, we have paid \$28,800 of the \$360,000 that we owe Hansong Technology under such purchase order.
-Additionally, Hansong Technology purchased \$63,523 of our modules pursuant to purchase orders issued in 2019, with \$22,923 received by us in 2019 and the remaining amount expected to be received in 2020.
+To date in 2020, we have made payments for products to Hansong Technology of approximately \$366,000.
+As of the date of this prospectus, we have outstanding accounts receivable with respect to products sold to Hansong Technology of approximately \$162,000.
 Under Nasdaq's corporate governance rules, our Board must be composed of a majority of "independent directors."
 Additionally, subject to certain limited exceptions, our Board's audit, compensation, and nominating and corporate governance committees also must be composed of all independent directors.
-Upon our payment in full to Hansong Technology, it is very likely that Mr. Kristensen would no longer meet the qualifications of an "independent director," in which case our Board would no longer be composed of a majority of "independent directors" nor would our Board's committees be composed of all "independent directors."
+As a result of our sales of modules to Hansong Technology and our purchases of Hansong Technology's products, it is very unlikely that Mr. Kristensen will continue to meet the qualifications of an "independent director," in which case our Board would no longer be composed of a majority of "independent directors" nor would our Board's committees be composed of all "independent directors."
 In such event we would be required to take such actions, as necessary, to regain compliance with the independence requirements under the Nasdaq rules, in order to avoid being delisted.